M66B/NetGuard/FAQ.md

 If you don't want this, just disable showing names and organizations using the three dot menu in the global log view.

 <a name="FAQ56"></a>
-**(56) Why does NetGuard allows all internet traffic?!**
+**(56) Why does NetGuard allowsall internet traffic?!**

 NetGuard can block each and every application, even system applications and components.

 NetGuard, by default, allows all traffic to prevent hard to find problems.
 You need to selectively block traffic yourself by tapping on the mobile or Wi-Fi icons.

-Be aware that NetGuard will allow traffic to an application when the screen is on and the condition 'when screen on' is enabled.
+Be aware that NetGuard will allow traffic to an application when the screen is on and the condition *'when screen on'* is enabled.

 <a name="FAQ57"></a>
 **(57) Why does NetGuard use so much data?**